-It comes down to this, would you rather lived under a controlled economy or a free economy, Adam Smith capitalism vs mercantilism?
+It comes down to this, would you rather live under a controlled economy or a free economy, Adam Smith capitalism vs. mercantilism?

-Under a controlled economy you get higher prices and less choice as well as less choice in terms of professional career and work.
-To make a metaphor, what if each town in the USA were to purse a protectionist economic policy and erect barriers to trade against the next.
+Under a controlled economy, you get higher prices and less choice as well as less opportunity in terms of professional career and work.
+To make a metaphor, what if each town in the USA were to pursue a protectionist economic policy and erect barriers to trade against the next.
 It would protect the people who live in the town but also impoverish all the towns.
 Life would be hard.

-Or imagine if your household had to do everything from A to Z. You would only sell things but not buy, sure you would have a lot of work to do, but your life would not be as rich.
+Or imagine if your household had to do everything from A to Z. You would only sell things but not buy, sure you would have much work to do, but your life would not be as rich.

-The counter argument by labor unions and politicians is jobs outsources and off shore never come back.
-When I was a kid all the Pineapple came from Hawaii.
+The counter-argument by labor unions and politicians is jobs outsource and offshore never come back.
+When I was a kid, all the Pineapple came from Hawaii.
 Now they come from abroad like Costa Rica.
-I do not think Hawaii is a poorer place to live do you?
+I do not think Hawaii is a poorer place to live, do you?

 Consider nations that have tried mercantilism compared to free trade

-In the 17th and 18th century the French tried the mercantilist model.
+In the 17th and 18th centuries, the French tried the mercantilist model.
 Jean-Baptiste Colbert was the chief architect.

 The art of taxation consists in so plucking the goose as to obtain the largest amount of feathers with the least possible amount of hissing – Jean-Baptiste Colbert